CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Lightly scented

-At a little over a dollar per wear, these postpartum disposable underwear deliver maximum absorbency and plenty of comfort for an affordable price.
-"They're very absorbent and thick," our tester noted, and can handle both bleeding and urine leaks.
-Plus, the ultra-thin core absorbs liquids quickly to leave you feeling dry and fresh.
+Convenience counts more than ever when you've got a new baby.
+So if you'd rather just go the disposable route, we get that.
+And these single-use undies, which double as a pad, certainly fit the bill.
+At a little under a dollar per pair, these Best of The Bump-winning wear-and-toss panties deliver maximum absorbency and plenty of comfort for an affordable price.
+“They're very absorbent and thick,” our tester Melissa noted, and can handle both bleeding and urine leaks.
+Plus, the ultra-thin core is designed to absorb liquids quickly to leave you feeling dry and fresh.

 Our product tester says: